jtai-dev/ps_interface/README.md

 #### Accessing the admin of the website
-While the application is running, you can type in the address: https://127.0.0.1:8000/admin, to administrate the tasks needed.
+While the application is running, you can type in the address followed by **'/admin'**, to administrate the tasks needed.